rgonek/Ilaro.Admin/README.md

    - [ ] File names
       - [ ] Predefined format for property
       - [ ] User input
+- [ ] Composite keys
+- [ ] Entity validation
+- [ ] Code is almost untested, but should be
+- [ ] Disable editing primary key
+- [ ] ?Maybe we can get some interesting infos from db schema?
 - [ ] Refactor
    - [ ] Move entity.ClearPropertiesValues() to ActionFilterAttribute
+   - [ ] Move logic from EntityController to EntityService
+   - [ ] Completely remove Massive (there are only read methods left)
+   - [ ] IEntityFilters should generate sql with parameters

 ##Requirements:
 - POCO classes (or pseudo POCO)